Japan Society for the Promotion of Science (JSPS) Fellowship

 - In addition:

 - Candidates for the Long-term Fellowship must possess U.S. citizenship or permanent residency status.
 Permanent residents must provide a copy of a permanent resident card ("green card").
-Researchers of Japanese nationality are ineligible.
+Researchers of Japanese nationality are not eligible.

 - Candidates for the Short-term Fellowship must possess U.S. citizenship or permanent residency status.
 Permanent residents must provide a copy of a permanent resident card ("green card").
-Citizens of other countries may be eligible if they have completed a master's or Ph.D. course at a U.S. university and, upon completing the course, have for at least three continuous years conducted high-level research in the U.S. Researchers of Japanese nationality are ineligible.
+Citizens of other countries may be eligible if they have completed a master's or Ph.D. course at a U.S. university and, upon completing the course, have for at least three continuous years conducted high-level research in the U.S. Researchers of Japanese nationality are not eligible.
+Foreign researchers doing research at a Japanese research institution at the time of application are not eligible.

 The application for an SSRC nomination to the JSPS Postdoctoral Research Fellowship requires an application form, a project description, two letters of recommendation, and a letter of invitation from a host institution in Japan.
 In addition: